-Intestinal parasites can cause vomiting, diarrhea, weight loss, or even death.
+95% of kittens are born with intestinal parasites.
+These parasites can cause vomiting, diarrhea, weight loss or failure to grow, and even death.
 Some intestinal parasites are transmittable to humans.
 Over 10,000 cases of animal roundworms cause illness in children every year in the United States.

 Intestinal parasites are diagnosed by having a fresh stool sample examined under a microscope by someone here at the veterinary hospital.
-This should be done as part of a health exam when you obtain a cat or dog.
+This should be done as part of a health exam when you obtain a new pet.
 Also, it should be done on a yearly basis as part of your pet's annual health exam.